The Ultimate Diagnostic Essay Guide

 Every effective body paragraph should contain the following elements:

-2. Evidence and Examples: You can’t just make a claim; you have to support it.
+2. Evidence and Examples: You cannot just make a claim.
+You have to support it.
 This is where you provide relevant evidence.
-In a diagnostic essay, this evidence often comes from your own personal experiences, observations, or logical reasoning, since you typically don’t have time for research.
-This guide on using “evidence in essays” can be very helpful.
+In a diagnostic essay, this evidence often comes from your own personal experiences, observations, or logical reasoning, since you typically do not have time for research.
+This guide on using evidence in essays can be very helpful.

 3. Analysis: This is where you explain how your evidence supports your topic sentence and, by extension, your thesis.
-Don’t just drop a quote or an example and move on.
+Do not just drop a quote or an example and move on.
 Analyze it.
 Why is it significant?
 What does it prove?

 The Conclusion: Leaving a Lasting Impact